-Brooks-Harris, CMA, and Ganci were charged with violating the antifraud provisions of the securities laws.
-Also, CMA, Ganci, and Tortora were with violating the municipal advisor fiduciary duty, deceptive practices, and fair dealing provisions of the federal securities laws.
+The SEC's complaint against the city, Brooks-Harris, CMA and Ganci, filed in the U.S. District Court for the Western District of New York, charges them with violating the antifraud provisions of the securities laws.
+The complaint also charges CMA, Ganci and Tortora with violating the municipal advisor fiduciary duty, deceptive practices, and fair dealing provisions of the federal securities laws.
 The Commission is seeking injunctive relief and financial remedies against all parties.

-Sewell agreed to settle the SEC's charges by consenting, without admitting or denying any findings, to a court order prohibiting him from future violations of the antifraud provisions and from participating in future municipal securities offerings.
-He also agreed to pay a \$25,000 penalty.
+Sewell agreed to settle the SEC's charges by consenting, without admitting or denying any findings, to a court order prohibiting him from future violations of the antifraud provisions and from participating in future municipal securities offerings, and to pay a \$25,000 penalty.
+The settlement is subject to court approval.